hooh-hooah/hooh-hooah.github.io/tutorials/studio-item.md

     ![1600689442803](images\1600689442803.png)

--   Make sure your studio items are registered inside of mod.xml (Studio Thumbnail Generator will only generate registered items inside of mod.xml)
+-   Register the studio items inside of mod.xxml (Studio Thumbnail Generator will only generate registered items inside of mod.xml)

--   Drag and drop prefabs to Thumbnail Generator (or press the "Add Folder" Button to register all of the prefabs inside the folder that you're looking at)
+-   Drag and drop prefabs to Thumbnail Generator (or press the "Add Folder" Button to register all the prefabs inside the folder that you're looking at)

 -   Press the "Generate Thumbnails" Button to generate thumbnails.